-If two (or more) candidates have the same number of votes at the end of a round, RankedVote looks at how all voters ranked each of those candidates.
-The candidate with the least support amongst all voters is eliminated.
+If two (or more) choices have the same number of votes at the end of a round, RankedVote looks at how all voters ranked each of those choices.
+The choice with the least support amongst all voters is eliminated.
 RankedVote's tiebreaker uses an algorithm similar to the Borda Count.

-At the end of a round, any votes for eliminated candidates are moved to their next ranked choices.
+At the end of a round, any votes for eliminated choices are moved to their next ranked choices.

 For example, say "Steve" is the candidate eliminated after Round 1.
 Any voters who chose Steve as their first-ranked choice would have their votes moved to their second-ranked choices for calculating Round 2.

-The above also applies to winners with excess votes in multi-winner elections.
+The above also applies to winners with excess votes in multi-winner contests.

 Votes to Win

-This is the number of votes necessary for a candidate to win a seat in an election.
+This is the number of votes necessary for a choice to win.
 How many votes that is depends on two factors: 1) the total number of voters and 2) the number of winners.